kyomangold/AI-StockPredictor/README.md

 This code is for educational purposes and not intended for actual stock trading.

 ## Features
-- Utilizes LSTM, a type of Recurrent Neural Network.
+- Utilizes LSTM, a type of Recurrent Neural Network (RNN).
 - Predicts stock prices based on historical data.
 - Includes visualization of stock price trends.
 - Modular design with additional AI-powered analysis tools.